It's a definition for comfort food; that's what this is.

 Begin by cooking your chicken.
 This will also be the beginning of your broth that will become the base for your sauce.

 I use 3 or 4 large chicken breast halves.
 You can use whatever pieces you prefer.
-Thighs will actually give you broth that is a little more flavorful but, as I've said, this is Lovey's pot pie and white meat he'll get.
+Thighs will actually produce a broth that is a little more flavorful but, as I've said, this is Lovey's pot pie and white meat he'll get.

 Make your broth with carrots, celery with leaves, an onion, bay leaf, garlic cloves, thyme and whatever else you might have in your vegetable bin that would add a depth of flavor to your broth.

 Cover with water and bring to a boil.
 Skim off the foam then sprinkle some poultry seasoning over the top.
-Add a Tablespoon of salt, cover and let simmer for about 20-30 minutes.
+Add a Tablespoon of salt, cover, reduce the heat and let simmer for about 20-30 minutes.

 While the chicken is cooking chop the onion, carrots, and potatoes